GurpreetKang/BitwardenDecrypt/README.md

 ## Limitations

-- No validation of the CipherString.
+- ~~No validation of the CipherString.
-I.e. No verification of the MAC before decrypting.
+I.e. No verification of the MAC before decrypting.~~ Now verifies the MAC.

 ## To Do
 [ ] Nothing.